 Varnish is a matter of preference.
 A gloss varnish will intensify the color.
 Using a matte acrylic varnish will preserve that 'authentic Casein' look.

-Casein Emulsion does have an effect on Casein paints as it increases adhesion and slows down the drying time.
+Casein Emulsion increases adhesion and slows down the drying time.

-No, not with alcohol.
-However, you can easily lift up mistakes by using ammonia.
-Generally, a 1:9 ammonia and water mixture will be what is needed.
+No, however, you can easily lift mistakes by using ammonia.
+Generally, a 1:9 ammonia: water mixture will be what is needed.

-You can use almost any kind of brush depending on the effect you want to create everything from stiff white brushes to soft hair watercolor brushes, oil brushes, Chinese brushes and fine points for tempera style.
-Or, if you really want to get crazy, use all of them together.
+You can use almost any kind of brush depending on the effect you want to create.
 Because it dries quickly, Casein can be hard on brushes, so make sure you clean them thoroughly with gentle soap and water or a commercial cleaner when your painting day is over.

-You can use Casein directly with watercolor, gouache and acrylics.
-With oils, use Casein for underpainting or apply it after you've applied an intermediary varnish.
+You can use Casein directly with watercolor, gouache, and acrylics.
+With oils, use Casein for underpainting or apply it on top of an intermediary varnish.

 Mix the color you want and apply a swatch on the area you want to paint.
-Then use a hair dryer to dry the Casein quickly.
-If the color's okay, go ahead.
-If not, remix it and try it again until you're satisfied.
-And don't worry that you have swatches with the wrong color, because with Casein, it's as simple as painting over all the areas you've tested.
-After you've painted with Casein a while, you will learn which colors lighten and darken by instinct.
-And remember, sometimes happy accidents "wake up" a painting!
+Use a hair dryer to dry the Casein quickly to check the color.
+After you have painted with Casein for a while, you will learn which colors lighten and darken by instinct.
+Remember, sometimes happy accidents "wake up" a painting!

 Applying too many layers of color or not allowing them to dry thoroughly may mute or muddy colors.
 Speed up the drying time with a hair dryer.

-Even though Casein colors like titanium white and ivory black are opaque, halftone black is finely dispersed, allowing your underpainting to show through.
+Most Casein colors are opaque; halftone black is finely dispersed, allowing your underpainting to show through.
 When applied over another color, the color changes with incredible results.
 For instance, when you put halftone black over burnt sienna, you'll get a beautiful purple.
 Halftone black is also great for shading over flat areas of color.

 Some of the most exciting textural and tonal effects can be achieved using this technique.
-Basically, it involves nothing more than brushing waterproof black ink over a Casein painting.
+It involves nothing more than brushing waterproof black ink over a Casein painting.
 The greater the variety of surface textures, the more intriguing the results.
 Making sure the paint is completely dry, fill a soft brush with the ink and stroke it over the picture.
 It can be very black or diluted to different intensities.
 While it is drying, the ink will be absorbed into the areas with the thinnest coats of paint.
 The more thickly laid textures will repel it.
-When it has dried, run it under the faucet with cold water and allows the ink to wash off.
-It will leave a mottled half tone effect.
+When it has dried, run it under the faucet with cold water and allow the ink to wash off.
+It will leave a mottled half-tone effect.

-Some people recommend distilled water, but ordinary tap water seems to work just fine.
+Some people recommend distilled water, but ordinary tap water is fine.

-The general characteristic and appearance of acrylic paint is bright, bold color, stretching flatly across the canvas.
+The general characteristic/appearance of acrylic paint is a bright, bold color, stretching flatly across the canvas.
 Casein is often described as quiet and subtle, having a color depth similar to oils.
 While some acrylics can be used to produce a non-gloss finish, it is still different from the matte finish of Casein.
 Also, Casein can be used in mixed media techniques where acrylics cannot: as an underpainting for oil or mixed with watercolor.

-If compared to egg tempera, the differences seem to deal with ease of use.
+The difference is mainly ease of use.
 Casein, which comes in tube form, is much easier to use than the complicated formula for egg tempera.
-Egg tempera also can only be worked on in small areas because of it's quick drying time, while Casein brushes on more smoothly and dries much less quickly.
+Egg tempera also can only be worked on in small areas because of its quick drying time, while Casein brushes on more smoothly and dries much less quickly.

-Casein paint tubes may harden a bit if they aren't handled frequently.
+Casein paint tubes may harden or separate a bit if they aren't handled frequently.
 Squeezing the tubes circulates the emulsion with the pigments, keeping them moist and pliable.

-For a short period of time (like overnight) you can put them in the refrigerator to keep them fresh, but never put them in the freezer.
+For a short time (overnight), you can put them in the refrigerator to keep them fresh, but never put them in the freezer.
 Unlike other paints, Casein cannot withstand freezing temperatures, which will rupture the emulsion film, causing a breakdown in stability.